Configure Zscaler ZIA for PTC

 This section details the steps to configure Zscaler Internet Access (ZIA) to redirect developer traffic to your Artifactory instance.
 Complete Configure Artifactory for PTC before proceeding.

-Important: Workstation trust for Zscaler TLS inspection must be in place before you turn on ZIA rules for registry traffic, otherwise installs break.
+Important: Workstation trust for Zscaler TLS inspection must be in place before you turn on ZIA rules for registry traffic; otherwise installs fail.
 Follow this order:

 1. Complete trust deployment per client and OS using scripts/README.md, Zscaler’s trust guidance, and your process (MDM optional)—see Before Step 2: Verify trust stores for your package clients.